-Lecture: Minimum 36 hours per semester Laboratory: Minimum 36 hours per semester
+Not Applicable to the Associate Degree Prerequisites: RESP 201, RESP 206 Lecture: Minimum 36 hours per semester Laboratory: Minimum 36 hours per semester

-Preparation for the National Board for Respiratory Care Therapist Written RRT Examination and Clinical Simulation Examina-

-(If a second-year candidate for the therapist certificate does not successfully complete the end-of-the-year summative evaluation, successful completion of this course will be required for the Therapist Certificate of Completion.)
+Preparation for the National Board for Respiratory Care Therapist Written RRT Examination and Clinical Simulation Examination.
+Discussion of examination structure, content, examination site requirements, and review of sample test questions.
+Self-evaluated practice examinations.
+(RRT: Registered Respiratory Therapist) (If a second-year candidate for the therapist certificate does not successfully complete the end-of-the-year summative evaluation, successful completion of this course will be required for the Therapist Certificate of Completion.)
 This course is Credit/No Credit only.
 This course may be taken four times.

-SOCIOLOGY (SOC)
+Sociology (soc)